 Houwzer launched in 2015, posted $670,000 in revenue in 2016, is on its way to north of $1.5 million this year, and recently raised over $2 million in venture capital funding to seed further growth.
 The company has 50 full-time employees, with offices in Philly, Haddonfield, Conshohocken, West Chester, and is soon to expand to Washington, D.C.

 Essentially, the Houwzer story is comprised of three central and connected innovations.
-First, Houwzer differentiates itself in the marketplace by eliminating the 3 percent seller commission fee—cutting closing costs in half—and replacing it with a $495 flat fee to cover the costs of marketing the listing, which the seller pays only upon a sale.
+First, Houwzer differentiates itself in the marketplace by eliminating the 3 percent seller commission fee and replacing it with a $2,500 flat fee.
+The fee is refunded if the client buys with Houwzer, saving their home sellers an average of $15,000.

 It is able to do this thanks to its second innovation: Rather than working on commission, Houwzer’s agents are salaried, full-time employees.
 Finally, Maher has inculcated into his business a social impact culture—Houwzer is the only real estate brokerage B Corporation in the nation—that he says not only aligns with his and his client’s values, but has helped fuel his company’s bottom line growth.